Thai sex workers jailed for fleecing elderly men of $250k

 "There was no relationship of trust between the defendants and the victims, given the nature of their relationship.

-"The vulnerability of the victims as well, is not as extreme as the Crown make out.
+"The vulnerability of the victims as well is not as extreme as the Crown make out.

 "These were fairly smart men and two of them accepted that they had acted stupidly."